andrewlock/StronglyTypedId/README.md

 warning CS0436: The type 'StronglyTypedIdImplementations' in 'StronglyTypedIds\StronglyTypedIds.StronglyTypedIdGenerator\StronglyTypedIdImplementations.cs' conflicts with the imported type 'StronglyTypedIdImplementations' in 'MyProject, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null'.
 ```

-Removing the `[InternalsVisibleTo]` attribute will resolve the problem, but if this is not possible you can disable the auto-generation of the `[StronglyTypedId]` marker attributes, and rely on the helper [`StronglyTypedId.Attributes` package instead](https://www.nuget.org/packages/StronglyTypedId.Attributes).
-This package contains the same attributes, but as they are in an external package, you can avoid the CS0436 error.
+Removing the `[InternalsVisibleTo]` attribute will resolve the problem, but if this is not possible you can disable the auto-generation of the `[StronglyTypedId]` marker attributes, and rely on the included _StronglyTypedId.Attributes.dll_ library instead.
+This package contains the same attributes, but they are defined in an external library (included in the same _StronglyTypedId_ NuGet package, so it avoids the CS0436 error.

-Add the package to your solution, ensuring you set `"PrivateAssets="All"` in the `<PackageReference>` (this will be done automatically when using the .NET CLI or an IDE).
-To disable the auto-generation of the marker attributes, define the constant `STRONGLY_TYPED_ID_EXCLUDE_ATTRIBUTES` in your project file.
-Your project file should look something like the following:
+To use this approach you must do two things:

+1. Define the MSBuild constant `STRONGLY_TYPED_ID_EXCLUDE_ATTRIBUTES`.
+This ensures the attributes are not embedded in your project
+2. Add `compile` to the list of included assets in your `<PackageReference>` element.
+This ensures the attributes can still be referenced in your project by using the _StronglyTypedId.Attributes.dll_ library.

+For example, the following project file shows the same project file as before, updated to use the attributes library:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">